"We're on a mission from God."

 |Chaka Khan has a cameo as a member of the Triple Rock Baptist Church choir|

-and its depiction of Black culture is forever skirting the fine line between veneration and patronization (the Black artists are the supporting cast in a film dedicated to the music they invented), but the overall cleverness and humor of the film allows it to coast a great deal on good intentions, goodwill, and the exhilaration that comes from The Blues Brothers
+and its depiction of Black culture is forever skirting the fine line between veneration and patronization (the Black artists are the supporting cast in a film dedicated to the music they invented).
+Still, the overall cleverness and humor of the film allow it to coast a great deal on good intentions, goodwill, and the exhilaration that comes from The Blues Brothers

 |Kathleen Freeman as Sister Mary Stigmata (The Penguin)|

 WHAT I LOVE ABOUT THIS FILM

 That The Blues Brothers

 be a classic (and deservedly so, in my opinion) has much to do with its age.
 Now almost 40

 years old, many of the film's biggest fans discovered it on cable TV as kids, citing it as the first R-rated movie they ever saw.
 It also doesn't hurt that the film was a major boxoffice success, ranking as the 10th

 highest-grossing film of 1980.
 But, linked as it is to the glory days of SNL